-As October draws to an end and Halloween passes, it is time to clean up your front entrance and dispose of what fall and Harvest décor you have, and shift into a new season.
+As fall becomes colder and colder, it is time to clean up your front entrance and switch out what fall and Harvest décor you have, and shift into a new season.
 It is a common question, and many people ask...
 “What can I do to my front entrance and outdoor containers to transition into a new look?"

 The obvious; take down any existing décor, such as seasonal wreath, door mat etc. Clean up your fall planters; mums grasses, ornamental cabbage.